Jsfain/AVR-IO/README.md

 Repository for general AVR modules

+## Overview
+This repository is intended for some general AVR-specific functions.

-# Currently Included
+### Currently Included
 1) SPI.C / SPI.H : Source/header for interacting with the SPI port of an AVR.
 2) USART.C / USART.H : Source/header for interacting with USART port of an AVR microcontroller.
 3) PRINTS.C / PRINTS.H : Source/header for printing integers (decimal, hex, binary) and strings to screen via the USART.

+## Technology Details
+* TARGET   : Written for ATmega1280, but should be easily portable, with slight modification, to other AVR targets.
+* LANGUAGE : C

-# Implementation
+## Implementation
-See the source/header files for specifics
+See the source/header files for specifics.

-# Who may use
+## Who may use
 Anyone.

-# Details
-* TARGET : ATmega1280.
-These are intended to run against an ATmega1280 target, but any of these modules should be easily modifiable to run against other AVR targets.
-* LANGUAGE : C (avr-gcc/avr-libc)

-# License
+## License
 [MIT](https://github.com/Jsfain/AVR-General/blob/master/LICENSE)

-# Additional Resources
+## Additional Resources
 [AVR-Toolchain](https://github.com/osx-cross/homebrew-avr)